 Here are some key points about Clostridium difficile.
 More detail and supporting information is in the main article.

-- The majority of cases respond well to treatment
+- Most cases respond well to treatment.

-- Symptoms can include stomach ache, bloody stools, and diarrhea
+- Symptoms can include stomach ache, bloody stools, and diarrhea.

 What is Clostridium difficile?